vtalibov/SprintOverlay/SSDB/README.md

 ## To start locally

-Install the required packages for your Python.
+Install the required packages, start with `app.py`.